ntampellini/TSCoDe/docs/operators_keywords.rst

    constraints are rotated (see examples).
 Generates a new ``molecule_confs.xyz`` file with the unoptimized conformers.

+-  ``csearch_hb>`` - Analogous to ``csearch>``, but recognizes the hydrogen bonds present in the input structure and only rotates bonds that keep those hydrogen bonds in place.
+   Useful to restrict the conformational space that is explored, and ensures that the final poses possess those initial hydrogen bonds.

--  ``rsearch>`` - Performs a random torsion-based conformational search on the specified input structure.
+-  ``rsearch>`` - Performs a random torsion-based conformational search on the specified input structure (fast but not the most accurate).
 Only the bonds that do not brake imposed constraints are rotated (see examples).
 Generates a new ``molecule_confs.xyz`` file with the unoptimized conformers.

--  ``csearch_hb>`` - Analogous to ``csearch>``, but recognizes the hydrogen bonds present in the input structure and only rotates bonds that keep those hydrogen bonds in place.
-   Useful to restrict the conformational space that is explored, and ensures that the final poses possess those initial hydrogen bonds.
+- ``rsearch>`` - Performs a metadynamics-based conformational search on the specified input structure through `CREST <https://crest-lab.github.io/crest-docs/>`__ (slower but best).
+It is letter constraints-aware and will constrain the specified distances.
+Generates a new ``molecule_mtd_confs.xyz`` file with the crest-optimized conformers.
+The default level is GFN2//GFN-FF (see CREST docs).

 -  ``neb>`` - Allows the use of the TSCoDe NEB procedure on external structures, useful if working with calculators that do not natively integrate such methods (*i.e.* Gaussian).